ssaini4/boardy_test/README.md

 🤔 Thinking...
 ```

-## Architecture Overview

-### Overall Architecture
+## Overall Architecture

-The application relies on a FastAPI server with a Redis cache that server as a Least Recently Used (LRU) cache to store the incoming queries and data generated to process queries.
+The application is built on a FastAPI server with a Redis LRU cache, which stores incoming queries and generated responses.
+This setup improves performance by reducing redundant calls to the LLM and ensures frequently accessed results are served quickly.

-### FastAPI server
+### FastAPI Server

-FastAPI is a widely used backend framework with flexibility to horizontally scale the endpoints and applications as required.
-FastAPI also provides Swagger APIs out of the box so developers get the benefit of documentation.
+FastAPI is a modern, high-performance backend framework that supports horizontal scaling of endpoints and applications.
+It also provides Swagger documentation out-of-the-box, making API exploration easier for developers.
-We are using uvicorn servers with worker configuration which makes it easy to scale the number of workers based on our infrastructure.
+We run FastAPI with Uvicorn and a configurable number of workers, allowing the service to scale efficiently with infrastructure capacity.

-### LRU Cache
+### LRU Cache with Redis

-Redis is the Swiss army knife of backend development.
-For this application, we are using Redis in two-configurations - text cache and semantic cache.

-For this application, we are using the LRU configuration and store the most recent 1000 items.
-This can be easily increase and scaled to accomodate for higher traffic and data.
+Redis is often called the Swiss army knife of backend development.
+In this application, it serves as both a text cache and a semantic cache, configured with LRU eviction.
+Currently, we store the most recent 1,000 items, but this can be easily increased to handle higher traffic.

 #### Text Cache

-Simple query message <> response cache to store most recent N queries.
-If there is a duplicate query received, the server simply returns the cached response.
+A lightweight cache that stores recent query–response pairs.
+If a duplicate query arrives, the server immediately returns the cached response.

 #### Semantic Cache

-Float32 cache which stores the query message, response, embedding and timestamp.
+A more advanced cache that stores:

+- Query text
+- Response
+- Embeddings (Float32 vectors)
+- Timestamps

+This enables semantic matching for queries that are not exact duplicates but are contextually similar.

 ### Request Flow